shumwaymark/sentinelcam/README.rst

 video streams.

-Realtime analysis of logged data from each **Outpost** feeds a *dispatcher* responsible for submitting tasks to the *Sentinel*.
+Realtime analysis of logged data from each **Outpost** feeds a *dispatcher* responsible for submitting tasks to the **sentinel**.
 Inference and labeling tasks should be prioritized over modeling runs.
-The *Sentinel* will need to be provisioned with adequate memory and computing resources.
+The **sentinel** will need to be provisioned with adequate memory and computing resources.

 .. image:: docs/images/SentinelCamOverview.png